 She’s had high’s and low’s in MMA since then, but her honesty and determination remain inspiring.10 female athletes showing us what it takes to break perceived limits #motivation Click To Tweet

-Female Athletes Achieving Extraordinary Things
+Quotes from Female Athletes Achieving Extraordinary Things

 Sometimes it’s not about a new sport and they aren’t runners, but these women are showing us what it means to be dedicated to a goal.